-Looking specifically at asthma, the proportion of self-reported asthma for Indigenous Australians was 16% in 2018-19, about the same as in 2012-13 (18%).
+Looking specifically at asthma, the proportion of reported asthma for Indigenous Australians was 16% in 2018–19, about the same as in 2012–13 (18%) (10).
 Indigenous females (18%) reported a higher rate of asthma compared with Indigenous males (13%).
-Those living in remote areas (9%) were less likely to report asthma than the national average.
+Indigenous Australians living in remote areas (9%) were less likely to report asthma than those in non-remote areas (17%).

 By jurisdiction, in 2018–19, the highest rates of asthma were reported by Indigenous Australians in the Australian Capital Territory (25%) and South Australia (23%), with the lowest in the Northern Territory (6%).
 By age, asthma prevalence was higher in older age groups, ranging from 12% for ages 0–14, to 26% for ages 55+.

-Considering hospitalisations for respiratory diseases by jurisdiction and remoteness, the greatest relative difference between Indigenous and non-Indigenous Australians was in Remote areas of Western Australia, followed by Remote areas of South Australia (where the rate for Indigenous Australians were 4.6 times and 3.7 times the rate of non-Indigenous Australians, respectively) (Table D1.04.17).
+Considering hospitalisations for respiratory diseases by jurisdiction and remoteness, the largest relative difference between Indigenous and non-Indigenous Australians was in remote areas (Remote and Very remote areas combined) of Western Australia, followed by remote areas of South Australia (where the rates for Indigenous Australians were 4.9 times and 4.1 times the rates for non-Indigenous Australians, respectively) (Table D1.04.17).